dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 Blazor framework supported scenarios:

-* Reusable UI components (Razor components)
+* Reusable UI components (Blazor components)
 * Client-side routing
 * Component layouts
 * Support for dependency injection
 * Forms and validation
-* Supply Razor components in Razor class libraries
+* Supply Blazor components in Razor class libraries
 * JavaScript interop

 For more information, see <xref:blazor/index>.

 ### Blazor Server

 Blazor decouples component rendering logic from how UI updates are applied.
-Blazor Server provides support for hosting Razor components on the server in an ASP.NET Core app.
+Blazor Server provides support for hosting Blazor components on the server in an ASP.NET Core app.
 UI updates are handled over a SignalR connection.
 Blazor Server is supported in ASP.NET Core 3.0.

 ### Blazor WebAssembly (Preview)

 Blazor apps can also be run directly in the browser using a WebAssembly-based .NET runtime.
 Blazor WebAssembly is in preview and *not* supported in ASP.NET Core 3.0.
 Blazor WebAssembly will be supported in a future release of ASP.NET Core.

-### Razor components
+### Blazor components

 Blazor apps are built from components.
 Components are self-contained chunks of user interface (UI), such as a page, dialog, or form.
 Components are normal .NET classes that define UI rendering logic and client-side event handlers.
 You can create rich interactive web apps without JavaScript.

 Components in Blazor are typically authored using Razor syntax, a natural blend of HTML and C#.
-Razor components are similar to Razor Pages and MVC views in that they both use Razor.
+Blazor components are similar to Razor Pages and MVC views in that they both use Razor.
 Unlike pages and views, which are based on a request-response model, components are used specifically for handling UI composition.

 ## gRPC